mfrmn/mfrmn.github.io/index.md

 categories: home
 ---

-Welcome to my personal research site, where I share information about my [research](/research/) interests and work, and where you can find out more [about me](/about/).
+Welcome to my personal research site, where I share my ongoing research (specific articles can be accessed from the sidebar) and work, and where you can find out more [about me](/about/).
 My research is broadly in the area of Operations Management with a focus on *empirical health care operations*.

 ### Why health care operations management?